lqhuang/openwrt-buildbot/wiki/build-system.md

     flex bison gawk git gettext xsltproc rsync curl wget unzip python3
 ```

+## Target

+- Target System (x86)
+- Subtarget (x86_64)
+- Target Profile (Generic)

+## Configure options

+For most packages and features, you have three options: y, m, n which are
+represented as follows:

+- pressing `y` sets the `<*>` built-in label.
+This package will be compiled and
+  included in the firmware image file.
+- pressing `m` sets the `<M>` package label.
+This package will be compiled, but
+  not included in the firmware image file, e.g. to be installed with opkg after
+  flashing the firmware image file to the device.
+- pressing `n` sets the `< >` excluded label.
+The source code will not be
+  processed.

 ## Setp by step

 ### Get source code